Pittsburgh-NEH-Institute/Institute-Materials-2017/admin/arrival.md

 ### Uber and Lyft

 Uber and Lyft are ride-sharing services available via phone app.
-Download either app from the app store, input your information, and list “Thackeray Ave and Fifth Ave” as your destination.
+Fun fact: the world's first [self-driving Uber cars](https://www.uber.com/cities/pittsburgh/self-driving-ubers/) are currently on the streets of Pittsburgh!
+Download either the Uber or Lyft app from the app store, input your information, and list “Thackeray Ave and Fifth Ave” as your destination.
 Fares vary with demand, but typically cost between $30 and $70 (not including gratuity).
 When you arrive, follow directions to Panther Central below.

 ### Driving directions